Location: Cumbria

 Architecture - Conservation

-This mixed use scheme comprised 19 live/work units, 7 dwelling houses, 2 new office buildings and a series of workshop units on the site of a Scheduled Monument in Cumbria.
+This mixed-use redevelopment comprised 19 live/work units, seven dwelling houses, two new office buildings, and a series of workshop units, all sensitively designed and delivered on the site of a Scheduled Monument in Cumbria.

 Location: West Lancashire